hiepyeuh/nevron/docs/agent/overview.md

-# Agent Overview
+# Nevron Overview

 ## Architecture

-The autonomous agent is built with a modular architecture consisting of several key components that work together to enable intelligent decision-making and task execution.
+Nevron is an autonomous AI agent built with a modular architecture consisting of several key components that work together to enable intelligent decision-making and task execution.

 ![Architecture Diagram](/assets/architecture.png)